 New York is a foodie’s paradise!
 You can pretty much walk down any block in the city and stumble upon a trendy restaurant or a super cool bakery.
-But some food go beyond trends and are just intrinsically good.
-This is our list of the top 10 foods to eat in New York City.
+But some food go beyond trends and are just intrinsically good like your pizza slices or your hot dogs.
+And yes these are just some of the must eat foods in New York that grace our list.
+The foods we have chosen are basic and simple but really really good and the good thing is that the foods on this list are also some of the best cheap eats in New York.
+Excited yet?
+Well, read on.

 1- Cheese Pizza

-Where to go: Any pizza place selling it by the slice!
+Where to buy them: Any pizza place selling it by the slice!
 There are so many in the city making it easy to find somewhere, and then you’re hooked.

 2- Hot Dogs